arielle-elak/Team-Profile-Generator/README.md

 ## Contributing
+Utilized the RegEx email validation for inquirer.
+Please see https://regexr.com/3e48o for more details.
 You are welcome to contribute if you wish!
 Please feel free to contact me using the information in the Questions and Contact section.